 We don’t know enough about this treatment for anxiety to rule out the placebo effect.
-But we do know that getting acupuncture to treat and anxiety has been shown to work better than a placebo.
+But we do know that getting acupuncture to treat

 If daith piercings do work to ease anxiety symptoms, it’s most likely because the piercing mechanism is similar to acupuncture.